E3SM-Project/e3sm_diags/source/install-config-run.rst

        git clone https://github.com/ACME-Climate/acme_diags

-   or if you already have a clone of the repo
+   or if you already have a clone of the repo, pull the latest version:

    ::

        git pull origin master

-2. Make an environment using the Anaconda env file
+2. Create an environment using the Anaconda env file

    ::